 After your application is approved, your domovnica can be picked up at any Registrar Office in Croatia or in a Croatian Consular office abroad.

 If you were born in Croatia, you already have Croatian nationality.
-You can pick up your domovnica at any Registrar office in Croatia or in a Croatian Consular office abroad.
+Or, perhaps you recently applied for and were granted citizenship.
+In both of these cases, you can pick up your domovnica at any Registrar office in Croatia or in a Croatian Consular office abroad.
 The cost for a copy of your domovnica is 20 kuna.

 3. You have Croatian parents, grandparents, or great-grandparents and need their domovnica, not your own domovnica